How much is the entry fee? It’s £25 per person – this includes registrations for under 18’s (£20 early-bird fee until 31st October 2019).

 Can you help me with any advice on raising as much money as possible?
 When you complete registration, we will send you a Walk of Life fundraising pack full of lots of fundraising hints and advice, as well as some walking tips.
 We are happy to help and answer any questions you may have, so just give the Events Team a call/email!
 Details will be within the pack.

 What will my fundraising go towards?
 It’s up to you!
 When you register you will be asked where you would like your sponsorship allocated.
-You can choose to fundraise for any ward or department that is close to your heart, or one of our major campaigns – #TherapiesMatter, Cancer Care etc.
+If you choose ‘General’ it will go towards the area of greatest need at the time.
+You can also choose to fundraise for any ward or department that is close to your heart, or one of our Major Campaigns or Special Appeals.
+See the ‘causes’ page on our website for more information.

 Is the Walk of Life women only?
 Definitely not!
 We have lots of men take part each year.

 Are there any age restrictions?
 Yes.
-The walking marathon (26.2 miles) is restricted to participants aged 13 and over.
-The 10 mile section is restricted to participants aged 10 and over.
+The walking marathon (26.2 miles approx.) and morning walk (16 miles approximately) is restricted to participants aged 13 and over.
+The afternoon walk (10 mile approx.) is restricted to participants aged 10 and over.
 In exceptional circumstances, and where permission and relevant evidence is provided by a parent/guardian, we may grant entry to those under this age.
-Please contact the event organiser Laura Pearce (email@example.com / 01225 821535) to discuss, prior to registering.
+Please contact the event organiser Laura Pearce (firstname.lastname@example.org / 01225 821535) to discuss, prior to registering.

 Any participant under the age of 18 must be accompanied by a responsible adult (age 18+) at all times.
 The participant under the age of 18 and the guardian must both register for the event, for the same distance and by completing registration, the parent/guardian agrees to the Walk of Life Terms and Conditions for the child’s participation.